MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/bookings-healthcare.md

 description: Learn how to use the Bookings app in Teams to schedule, manage, and conduct virtual visits with patients and other healthcare providers.
 ---

-# Virtual visits with Teams and the Bookings app
+# Virtual visits with Microsoft Teams and the Bookings app

 ## Overview